POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR children and adolescents WITH Anxiety

 There is no single cause, rather a number of risk factors that contribute to its development.
 Some of the factors include:

-- Genetics (i.e. differences in one’s genetic code and/or inherited genes that makes Students with Anxious Behaviours prone to anxiety) that make the individual vulnerable to developing Anxiety disorder.
+- Genetics (i.e. differences in one’s genetic code and/or inherited genes) that make the individual vulnerable to developing Anxiety disorder.

 - Brain chemistry (i.e. imbalance in chemicals in the brain that regulate feelings and physical reactions).